klingtnet/klingt.net/klingt.net/pages/about.rst

 Why klingt.net?
 ===============

 The domain name was an idea of a good friend of mine.
 The name should have something to do with audio or music, because this was the main topic which I wanted to write about in 2006, when I registered this domain.
-It's a word play of the german sentence *Das klingt nett.*, what means *That sounds nice*.
+It's a word play of the german sentence *Das klingt nett*, what means *That sounds nice*.

 .. _andreas-linz.de: http://andreas-linz.de/
 .. _spreadshirt: http://www.spreadshirt.com/